junegunn/fzf/README.md

 Usage
 -----

-fzf will launch curses-based finder, read the list from STDIN, and write the selected item to STDOUT.
+fzf will launch interactive finder, read the list from STDIN, and write the selected item to STDOUT.

 ```sh